 Theater runs on the hour and half hour.

 Searching for an exciting new way to see elk?
-Horse drawn wagon/sleigh rides will take place at the center on Saturdays and Sundays, weather permitting, elk are often seen on the back side of the property where only these tours go.
+Horse drawn wagon/sleigh rides will take place at the center on Saturdays and Sundays, weather permitting.
+Elk are often seen on the back side of the property where only these tours go.